 - Chase Ink Business Preferred ($95 annual fee, 100,000 point sign-up bonus, 3x on travel, shipping purchases, internet, cable and phone services, social media/search engine advertising, 1x on all other purchases

-Obviously, there are other perks to these credit cards.
+Obviously, there are other perks to these travel credit cards.
 For example, the Chase Sapphire Reserve card offers complimentary Priority Pass membership for access into airport lounges.
 And all of the cards offer some level of trip delay coverage in case you’re stranded at an airport overnight for a layover.

 Also, take note of the different spending categories for each card.
 The Sapphire Reserve card earns 150% more on travel and dining than the Sapphire Preferred card.
 But at the cost of a higher annual fee.
 The Ink Business Preferred card earns a respectable 3x on travel.
 And the card includes other unique spending categories such as monthly internet, cable, and phone bills.